-- 1.4 The Radford Semele neighbourhood area was designated by WDC on 29th December 2016 and is shown on Information Map 1. - 1.5 A Steering Group was established in order to progress the Plan and ensure that it reflects the wishes, interests and aspirations of Radford Semele's community.
+- 1.4 The Radford Semele neighbourhood area was designated by WDC on 29th December 2016 and is shown on Information Map 1. - 1.5 A Steering Group was established to progress the Plan and ensure that it reflects the wishes, interests, and aspirations of Radford Semele's community.

-1.6 The RSNDP has been prepared taking into consideration views and comments made at village two drop in events, three consultations, feedback from a dedicated website and Facebook site, the FoRGE (Friends of Radford Semele Green Environment) newsletter, village shop, through survey work, and the formal Regulation 14 consultation.
+1.6 The RSNDP has been prepared taking into consideration views and comments made at village two drop in events, three consultations, feedback from a dedicated website and Facebook site, the FoRGE (Friends of Radford Semele Green Environment) newsletter, village shop, through survey work, and the formal Regulations 14 and 16 consultations and, and amendments put forward by the External Examiner.